weiserlab/ambuj/stico.md

 We are targetting following parameters for STICORS computers:

-* **Bitrate:** Wireless link has a datarate of over 100 kbps (reception and transmission)
+* **Bitrate:** Wireless communication link with bitrate of over 100 kbps (uplink and downlink)
 * **Range:** Communication range of over 100 meters in a line-of-sight environment, but the range is limited to tens of meters in environments with obstructions (non line-of-sight)
 * **Everlasting:** STICORS is designed for low power consumption through hardware and software optimizations, allowing the batteries to last for the entire deployment without replacement.
-In certain cases, STICORS may be able to function without batteries by utilizing ambient energy
+In certain cases, STICORS may be able to function without batteries by utilizing ambient energy.
-* **Storage:** With support for hundreds of kilobytes of non-volatile memory, STICORS is able to store a vast amount of sensor and other information collected and inferred from the physical world
+* **Storage:** With support for hundreds of kilobytes of non-volatile memory, STICORS is able to store a vast amount of sensor and other information
 * **Processing:** Ability to support complex computational and algorithmic tasks

 ## News

 **[Q4, 2022]** Prof. Ambuj Varshney presented the vision of STICORS at ceremony of [2022 ABB Research Award in Honour of Hubertus von Grünberg](https://new.abb.com/news/detail/95853/abb-announces-2022-awardee-for-abb-research-award-in-honor-of-hubertus-von-grunberg), held at Baden, Switzerland.
 Guests in the attendance included the CEO of ABB - [Björn Rosengren](https://global.abb/group/en/about/corporate-governance/executive-committee/bjorn-rosengren), ex-chairman of ABB Hubertus von Grünberg, senior management of the company, and other dignitaries

 |![Presentation at ABB Award](pres1.jpg)|![Presentation at ABB Award](pres2.jpg) |

 **[Q1, 2022]** Project Investigator (Prof. Ambuj Varshney) has joined as a faculty member at the School of Computing of the National University of Singapore.